jear/eu-dps-hpe-gl-pce-map/README.md

-# ( Transformation ) Because I don't have to manage IT infrastrure anymore, I can do devops peering with new colleagues to build and run  TypeScript in CI/CD pipelines :-)
+# ( Transforming people ) Because we don't have to manage IT infrastrure anymore, we can learn new stuff.
+# Here : devops peering with new colleagues to build, run, patch   TypeScript / React websites

 TypeScript: JavaScript With Syntax For Types.